 All in all, if you do not waste money and do not have any other posh hobbies, have a full-time job – Switzerland is a fantastic place to live.

-I know that some costs can scare you, like rent, meat prices, coffee prices (I know think that Sweden is damn cheap), transport prices, but if you get a job and use money cleverly, you won’t for sure be starving.
+I know that some costs can scare you, like rent, meat prices, coffee prices (I know think that Sweden is damn cheap), and transport prices, but if you get a job and use money cleverly, you won’t for sure be starving.
 No problem at all.
 Swiss people have probably the best life quality in the world, they travel a lot (you can go to many places from Zürich and flight tickets are not extra expensive), they enjoy the Swiss Alps and love their country.

-I love that Swiss people have a powerful cultural identity and love their country (I have nowhere in my life saw so many national flags like in Switzerland).
-It is clean, safe, has pristine nature, it is a great place to be.
+I love that Swiss people have a powerful cultural identity and love their country (I have nowhere in my life seen so many national flags as in Switzerland).
+It is clean, safe, and has pristine nature, it is a great place to be.

 If you have any more questions about the cost of living in Switzerland and settling here, please let me know, I will do my best to help you!